 Each semester the entire school is invited to participate in an informal time of fellowship, games, or movies.
 In the past, the student body has participated in events like paintball, hiking, talent shows and trips to Arizona Diamondback baseball games.
-In addition, periodic informal lunches are shared with faculty and staff throughout the semester usually in celebration of birthdays, anniversaries, or some other special event.
-Every Thursday lunch is provided for the students by the generosity of local believers.
+Most Tuesdays and Thursdays, lunch is provided after chapel for the students by the generosity of local believers.
 Formal dinners may be planned for conferences and around some holidays.
-Most of these events are paid for out of the activities fee and so are either low- or no-cost for the student.
-Each fall, all full-time students, Spiritual Formation leaders, and the student life staff attend a

-Kick-off Kampout which provides opportunity for Spiritual Formation groups to bond.
+Most of these events are paid for out of the activities and service fee and so are either low- or no-cost for the student.
+Each fall, all full-time students, Spiritual Formation leaders, and the student life staff attend a "Kick-off Kampout" which provides opportunity for Spiritual Formation groups to bond.
 There is plenty of fun available in the form of swimming, boating, tubing, water skiing, or hiking in addition to times of serious reflection and instruction.